sunbird-specs/SOFIE/README.md

 # SOFIE
-Specification for Open Feature Integration and Extensions
+A Specification for Open Feature Integration and Extensions

 Documentation is categorised into multiple sections:
 * Overview